Canadian Marketing Code of Ethics & Standards

 O2 List Transfer

-Whenever lists are being transferred to a service provider, service providers must provide a contractual guarantee that they will abide by privacy and anti-spam laws in Canada as these apply to the transfer, handling or storage of the data.
+Whenever lists are being transferred to a service provider, service providers must provide a contractual guarantee that they will abide by privacy and anti-spam laws in Canada, as well as applicable laws in other jurisdictions, as these apply to the transfer, handling or storage of the data.
 (See also CMA List and Data Transfer Guidelines.)

 O3 Screening for Approval

-List owners or their representatives should require marketers who are using their list to provide accurate samples of the marketing communications to help ensure that marketing communications comply with this Code and relevant laws.
+List owners or their representatives should require marketers who are using their lists to provide accurate samples of the marketing communications in advance to help ensure that marketing communications comply with this Code and relevant laws.

 O4 Use of CMA Do Not Mail Service